sejnub/hass-alert2-ui/README.md

    Your configuration directory is the directory with `configuration.yaml`.
 It is commonly `/config`, or may be something like `~/.home-assistant/` for Linux installations.

-1. Copy `alert2.js` from the `www` directory in this project into the directory `www` in your config.
+1. Copy `alert2.js` from unzipped archive into the directory `www` in your config.

    Your config directory should look similar to this after copying: